Carlton Select

 Carlton Select was a British digital television channel, owned by Carlton Television.
-It was originally launched in June 1995 as SelecTV, by the independent production company of the same name, before being purchased by Carlton in 1997 who relaunched it as Carlton Select.
+It was originally launched on Thursday 1 June 1995 as SelecTV, by the independent production company of the same name, before being purchased by Carlton in 1996 who relaunched it as Carlton Select.

-On 14 February 1997, after SelecTV was rebranded, Carlton Select branded itself as "The UK's leading entertainment cable channel".
-Together with quiz shows, films and comedies, the channel brought viewers a wide-ranging choice of high quality programming.

-The channel was also available via satellite in Africa, on the South African DStv service.
+The channel was also available via satellite in Africa, on the South African DStv service, from the start of the platform to the shutdown of the channel.

 History

-Carlton Select was the result of a purchase by Pearson Television of production company, SelecTV for the value of £5.2m in 1996.
-SelecTV had run a cable-only channel of the same name since June 1995 and whose roots stretch as far back as the mid-80s.
-SelecTV was rebranded as Carlton Select on 14 February 1997.
+Carlton Select was the result of a purchase by Pearson Television of production company, SelecTV for £5.2m in 1996.
+SelecTV had run a cable-only channel of the same name since Thursday 1 June 1995 and following Carlton's purchase, SelecTV was renamed as Carlton Select, and Carlton branded it as "The UK's leading entertainment cable channel" with output from a variety of different genres, including quiz shows, films, dramas and comedies.
+Carlton Select also occasionally showed live coverage of the UEFA Champions League.

 The channel originally broadcast from 17:00 to 00:00 on weekdays with a 12:00 start at the weekend.
 In September 1996, Carlton Food Network launched and it timeshared with Carlton Select (still SelecTV at CFN's launch).
 Consequently, the channel's on-air time was 17:00 seven days a week.
 Later, broadcast hours were extended with closedown time on weekdays becoming 01:00, and 02:00 at the weekend.

 The future of the channel was being considered internally as early as mid-1999 and Carlton Select was eventually closed down on 1 March 2000.
+Its hours on OnDigital were given over to Carlton Food Network, with Carlton Cinema replacing Carlton Select on cable.